Wednesday, November 5, 2025

 We touched on Spring WebFlux, which features in non-blocking and reactive.

 Using it, we also built APIs that return a Mono and a Flux, respectively.
 How does the client handle them differently?
-Refer to [Tips] Spring Boot - Build a Web Client Consuming REST APIs
+Refer to [Tips] Spring Boot - Build a Web Client to Consume REST APIs

 Additionally, no item being found is a case we need to consider when design a server-side app.